 Keith R. Gauvin, Registrar

 The shuttle operates seven days a week during the fall and spring semesters.
 For the most current shuttle schedule and holiday schedule, visit the website indicated above.
-Download the Doublemap app to see real time information about the shuttle location and shuttle alerts.
 When classes are cancelled for an entire day due to inclement weather, the shuttle does not operate.
 If classes are delayed, the shuttle will begin one hour before classes begin.
 If classes are cancelled, the shuttle will operate for one hour after classes are cancelled.

 Office of the Vice President